“Whether Orlando was most man or woman,

 Written in 1927 by Virginia Woolf, the novel Orlando, A Biography is part fantasy, part satire, part inquiry into the nature of gender—and at its heart, the story of a person in search of their true identity.

-This reading at the Revolver Festival is a chance for you to see an exciting new work at the beginning of the creative process.
-Admission is by donation, and there will be an opportunity for the audience to offer feedback at the conclusion of the reading.
-There will be one reading only.
+This reading at the BMO Centre is a chance for you to see an exciting new work at an important stage of its development.
+Admission is free, and there will be an opportunity to take part in a talkback after the reading.

 Adaptation written by Michelle Deines